Understanding the science of homeostasis and its role in supporting overall health

 Mindfulness

-Mindfulness and Mindfulness-Based Cognitive Therapy, or MBCT, have been shown to potentially regulate the autonomic nervous system and modulate dysfunctional brain networks, particularly the default mode and salience networks (Wong, 2024).
-These practices may reduce stress and inflammation, both of which have been implicated in disrupting homeostasis.
-For example, mindfulness meditation has been shown to reduce inflammation biomarkers in individuals experiencing chronic stress.
-In autoimmune conditions such as rheumatoid arthritis, mindfulness-based interventions have been shown to potentially decrease pro-inflammatory cytokines, which may help stabilize immune function and support physiological balance (Härtel et al., 2014).
+Mindfulness and Mindfulness-Based Cognitive Therapy, or MBCT, have been shown to potentially regulate the autonomic nervous system and modulate dysfunctional brain networks, particularly the default mode and salience networks.^1 These practices may reduce stress, inflammation, and cognitive strain, all of which have been implicated in disrupting homeostasis.^2 For example, mindfulness meditation has been shown to reduce inflammation biomarkers in individuals experiencing chronic stress.^3 In autoimmune conditions such as rheumatoid arthritis, mindfulness-based interventions have been shown to potentially decrease pro-inflammatory cytokines, which may help stabilize immune function and support physiological balance.^4,5

 “Scientific research has highlighted the benefits of interventions such as mindfulness and mindfulness-based interventions (e.g., Mindfulness-Based Cognitive Therapy), exercise, nutrition, sleep, stress management, and electrolyte balance.
 Additionally, strategies like proper hydration, reducing overstimulation, preventing overexertion, and regulating hormones are vital for optimizing physiological function.”